MatteoGioia/neuron/zettelkasten/University/Cloud Computing/CLD - LAB I.md

 4. We tag image to make identyfing containers simpler.
 Normally a container can be identified by the name, chosen with the tag or randomly assigned, or the ID.

-5. Port mapping is necessary to use our application, as it exposes a webpage on the port nr.3000 internal to the container.
-We just tell the container to map its 3000th port to the host 3000th port.
+5. Port mapping is necessary to use our application or any application that uses its port in some ways (e.g. to expose a webserver, rest API and so on), as it exposes a webpage on the port nr.3000 internal to the container.

 6. No, only 1 process can listen to a specific port.
-For instance, if we have 2 processes that expose a webpage on the 8080 port, one will have to switch to a different port.
+For instance, if we have 2 processes that expose a webpage on the 8080 port, we can map only one to our 8080 port, while the other will have to switch to a different one.

 7. One might need to remove a container to push a big code update to a deployed app, or simply to free up space used by old containers.
 One solution can also be to use ephemeral containers, which auto delete when stopped, using the --rm flag.

-8. (Ideally) A container must be stopped before we are able to remove it.
+8. Yes, using -f to forcefully stop it.
+(Ideally) A container should be stopped before we are able to remove it.
 Not stopping could lead to error, as graceful stop allows the docker daemon to send a SIG_HUP signal to the container which has time to clean up the running taks.

 9. It depends.
 Most of the images will run on any docker host without issues assuming no port is already occupied (or any similar simple issue is present), however, depending on the architecture the image was built for, there might be compatibility problems.
 For instance, old jupyter-notebook container images don't run nicely (and in some cases they do not run at all) on M1 macs (arm64), as they expect the underlying arch to be x86 intel/amd.